Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 21. Smart Mirror

 If you’re familiar with the sci-fi film The 6th Day, you might recall Arnold Schwarzenegger’s character checking his daily schedule in his mirror when it wishes him a happy birthday.
 When the film was made back in 2000, this seemed like a distant idea, but it’s now a reality with smart mirrors.

 What does a smart mirror actually do?
 Well, this is where things get tricky as there isn’t yet a decent commercially available smart mirror to buy.
 So, you’ll have to take things into your own hands.

 Most people building a smart mirror will use a Raspberry Pi and a PC monitor to create their setup.
-Luckily, there are plenty of YouTube tutorials that take you through the process from start to finish such as this one.
+Luckily, there are plenty of YouTube tutorials like this one that take you through the process from start to finish.

 The next smart device on my list is a smart kettle or coffee machine, depending upon your drink of preference.

 Thanks to smart technology, you can add your machine or kettle to your routines which allows you to wake up to freshly brewed coffee or boil the kettle from the comfort of the sofa.